cy-rae/dhbw-tube/README.md

 - Headless Service: Used in combination with StatefulSets to provide direct addressing to the pods without using a load balancer.
 This is important for database replication and partitioning.
 - ConfigMap: Contains configuration data for the PostgreSQL server.
 - PersistentVolumeClaim: Provides persistent storage for the PostgreSQL database to prevent data loss on pod restarts.
+- Vertical Pod Autoscaler: Automatically adjusts the resource requests of the PostgreSQL pods based on their usage.
+This is important for optimizing the performance of the database.

 ### MinIO
 A MinIO database server is used to store the files that users upload.
 - StatefulSet: Used to run MinIO with stable network IDs and persistent storage.
 This is important for file storage management as MinIO requires consistent identity and access to data.
 - Headless Service: In combination with the StatefulSet, this allows MinIO to address its instances directly.
 This is important for managing and scaling the storage instances.
 - PersistentVolumeClaim: Secures the storage space for the MinIO data and ensures continuous availability of the uploaded files.
+- Vertical Pod Autoscaler: Automatically adjusts the resource requests of the PostgreSQL pods based on their usage.
+This is important for optimizing the performance of the database.

 ### Upload Microservice
 The upload microservice was developed in Python with the Flask web framework.
 This microservice provides REST-APIs to store videos, images and metadata.
 - Deployment: Responsible for the deployment and scaling of the upload pods.
 - Service (load balancer): Ensures that the upload service is accessible from the outside and optimizes the distribution of incoming REST-API requests sent from the frontend.
 - ConfigMap: Contains configuration data for the upload service.
+- Horizontal Pod Autoscaler: Automatically adjusts the number of upload pods based on the incoming requests.
+This is important for optimizing the performance of the application.

 ### Stream Microservice
 The stream microservice was developed in Python with the Flask web framework.
 The microservice can be used to stream videos and images and retrieve metadata.
 - Deployment: Responsible for the provision and scaling of the stream pods.
 - Service (load balancer): Enables access to the stream service from the outside and optimizes the distribution of incoming REST API requests sent from the frontend.
 - ConfigMap: Contains configuration data for the stream service.
+- Horizontal Pod Autoscaler: Automatically adjusts the number of stream pods based on the incoming requests.
+This is important for optimizing the performance of the application.

 ### Memcached
 A memcached is used to cache the video metadata.
 The reduced database requests are intended to ensure the performance of the application.
 The cache is currently only used in the stream microservice for metadata requests, as the MinIO database is already optimized for file streaming.